RedHatInsights/insights-core-tutorials/docs/prep_tutorial_env.rst

 environment for rules, parsers, combiners and for your mycomonents development directory.

 You can now confirm that everything is setup correctly so far by running the tests, ``pytest``.

+If you ran the ``setup_env.py`` script the pytests will have been run by the script, you should see the results in console when the script finishes.

 This will test the components in the ``insights_examples`` directory.
 Your results should look something like this::